Martian01/openTeamOneServer/README.md

 ![Preparation](docu/demo1.png)

-Note: as of release 2.0.0, the server suggests the directory `/opt/openTeamOneServer/data`.
+Note: as of release 2.0.0, the server defaults to the directory `/opt/openTeamOneServer/data`.

 ### Step 2: Starting the Server